 I have found valuable support, and also collaborators, via social media, and continue to be surprised and encouraged by its truly collaborative nature.
 If you wish, you can see some aspects of my interest in medical education here (some are more up to date than others!):

 - Twitter – my personal account is @drlaurajane, and my work department account is @KingsResp

 - Google Scholar – publications, both clinical and educational

 - Scoop.it – curation of resources on social media in medical education.

 - UCL Medical School Junior Doctor Teaching Portal – I made this site a few years ago, to support junior doctor input into medical education.
 I am no longer in this role and do not update this site

-- MRCP(UK) – I was a trainee representative on the Clinical Examination Board and Scenario Editorial Committee for the MRCP PACES examinations, as well as the recent review of this exam, the PACES2020 project
+- MRCP(UK) – I was a trainee representative on the Clinical Examination Board and Scenario Editorial Committee for the MRCP PACES examinations until 2019, as well as the review of this exam, the PACES2020 project

 - RespNETLondon – an educational site I ran up until Jan 2019 for Respiratory trainees in NorthEast London, in my role as trainee representative.

 - Respiratory Futures Trainees – I worked with the British Thoracic Society to create a digital resource for Respiratory Trainees